Mariamadeola17/Mariamportfolio/README.md

 **Statistical Analysis for market value of housing units**

+When the housing unit is in the Northeast region of the country, then the market value tends to be lower by 13.50% as compared to a similar housing unit being in the West region, all other variables being kept at the same level.

+[Read More]

 ## CONTACT DETAILS

 *Let’s connect and see how we can make a difference together!*